copsTvFan/cops-episode-guide/guide.md

 **Arizona 10**

-- (12:34 AM Car Pursuit) Maricopa County -- Sheriff's Office District 1 -- Deputy R. Walker says they have great camaraderie on the force and it is one of his favorite aspects of the job.
-A fleeing motorist crashes into a ditch; officers question a man who says his girlfriend was destroying his house; a woman says her ex-boyfriend beat her.
+- (12:34 AM Car Pursuit) Maricopa County -- Sheriff's Office District 1 --
+  Deputy R. Walker says they have great camaraderie on the force and it is one of his favorite aspects of the job.
+A fleeing motorist crashes into a ditch
+- Officers question a man who says his girlfriend was destroying his house
+- A woman says her ex-boyfriend beat her.

 ## CP-1335